 Section 5.
 All business meetings of the Branch and of the Branch Board of Directors shall be governed by Robert’s Rules of Order, newly revised.

 Section 1.
 The Younger Members of the Branch may establish and operate a Younger Member Group for the purpose of preparing themselves for active participation in the affairs of the Branch and promoting professional and social fellowship among themselves.
 The policy of the Branch shall be to cooperate with the Group in all practicable ways requested, and to assist them financially to such extent as may be approved by the Board of Directors of the Branch.
 Section 2.
 The Younger Members Group shall adopt and be governed solely by its own Constitution, which with all amendments thereto, must be approved by the Board of Directors of the Branch before becoming effective.

 ARTICLE VIII: COMMITTEES

 Section 1.
 The President each year shall appoint the following committees: program, membership, nominating, hospitality, and public information.

 Section 2.
 The President shall appoint such other committees as are from time to time deemed necessary.

-Section 2.
-Upon dissolution of the Branch the assets remaining after the payment of the debts of the Branch shall be conveyed to the Metropolitan Section or distributed to such corporation, community chest, fund, or foundation, organized and operated exclusively for religious, charitable, scientific, testing for public safety, literary or educational purposes or for the prevention of cruelty to children or animals, which would then qualify under the provision of Section 501(c)(3) of the Internal Revenue Code, as they now exist or as they may hereafter be amended, as the Board of Directors shall have designated and in the absence of such designation they shall be conveyed to the American Society of Civil Engineers.
+Section 1.
+Upon dissolution of the Branch, the assets remaining after the payment of the debts of the Branch shall be distributed to such corporation, community chest, fund or foundation, organized and operated exclusively for religious, charitable, scientific, testing for public safety, literary or educational purposes, or for the prevention of cruelty to children or animals, which would then qualify under the provisions of Section 501(c)(3) of the Internal Revenue Code, as they now exist or as they may hereafter be amended, as the Board of Directors shall have designated and in the absence of such designation they shall be conveyed to the American Society of Civil Engineers.